-Clossa y Term Definition Admin A user role that has limited access to corp configurations, can edit specific sites, and can invite users to sites.
+Globbal y Term Definition Admin A user role that has limited access to corp configurations, can edit specific sites, and can invite users to sites.
 Agent One of the main components of the Signal Sciences architecture.
 The agent receives requests from modules and quickly decides whether those requests contain attacks or not.
 The agent then passes their decision back to the module.
 Agent alerts Custom alerts that trigger notifications whenever: - The average number of requests per second (RPS) for all agents across all sites reaches a user-specified threshold - The number of online agents reaches a user-specified threshold.
 Agent mode Determines whether to block requests, not block requests, or entirely disable request processing.
 Allow An agent decision to allow a request through.
 Anomalies Abnormal requests that, although not attacks, may still be notable.
 Examples include malformed request data and requests originating from known scanners.
 API access tokens Permanent tokens used to access the Signal Sciences API.
 Users can connect to the API using their email and access token.
 Attacks Malicious requests containing attack payloads designed to hack, destroy, disable, steal, gain unauthorized access, and otherwise take harmful actions against a corp's sites.
 Audit log An audit of activity, changes, and updates made to a site or corp.
 Blocking An agent mode that blocks subsequent attacks from a flagged IP after it has been identified as malicious.
 Blocking mode still allows legitimate traffic through if the requests do not contain attacks.
 Cards Visual charts of data that can be monitored and customized on site dashboards.
 Cloud engine One of the main components of the Signal Sciences architecture.
 The cloud engine collects metadata to help improve agent detections and decisions.
 Configurations A set of features that users can customize to meet their business needs.
 Configurations include: rules, lists, signals, alerts, integrations, site settings, and user management.
 Corp (Corporation) A company hub for monitoring all site activity and managing all sites, users, and corp configurations.
 Dashboards The corp and site homepages.
 The site dashboard gives visibility into specific types of attacks and anomalies.
 The corp dashboard gives a snapshot of all top site activity including which sites have the most attack requests, blocked requests, and flagged IPs.
 Events Actions that Signal Sciences takes as the result of regular threshold-based blocking, templated rules, site alerts, and rate limit rules.
 This includes any occurrence that happens on the Events page, such as a flagged IP.
 Events are automatically system generated.
 Flagged IPs An IP that has been flagged for containing attack traffic that has exceeded thresholds.
 Header links External data like Splunk or Kibana that connects with request data from Signal Sciences.
 Integrations DevOps toolchain apps that send activity notifications to users.
 Examples include Slack, Datadog, PagerDuty, mailing lists, and generic webhooks.
 IP IPs are converted to anonymous IPv6 so that Signal Sciences will not know the actual IP, which causes the IP to appear anonymous Anonymization in the dashboard.
-Onter of exceptions data successfully and the matter of the free matrice of each description with the trade include on the of countries, IPs, strings, and wildcards.
+Lists Sets of custom data used in corp and site rules, such as a list of countries a corp doesn't do business with.
+Lists include sets of countries, IPs, strings, and wildcards.